InexperiencedMe/inexperienced-dot-me/posts/cognitive-security.md

 [![/postsFiles/cognitive-security/cogsecCasualtiesTweet.png](/postsFiles/cognitive-security/cogsecCasualtiesTweet.png)](https://x.com/21e8ltd/status/1909831516252754308)

-But luckily, this time it was just an innocent funny trolling, so maybe this example doesn’t show you how serious the issue is, but there is information, that will alter your life path for the worse beyond recognition.
+But luckily, this time it was just innocent funny trolling, so maybe this example doesn’t show you how serious the issue is, but there is information that will alter your life path for the worse beyond recognition.

 My favorite tweet of all time is: “I saw the best minds of my generation destroyed by information.” *I can’t find it anywhere; it could’ve been an image*